01-edu/public/subjects/hellorust/README.md

 #### gitignore file

-Once you repository is cloned, edit the .gitignore file and add this line:
+Once you repository is cloned, create and edit the .gitignore file in your repository and add this line:
 ```console
 **/target/*
 ```